-Jamshidi and Ghazanfarian~\cite{MJamshidi2020} simulated more realistic three-dimensional multilayered skin of human finger with buried embedded vessels based on the DPL model in the tissue.
-They developed a novel conjugate solver over the platform of OpenFOAM codes to model the effect of capillaries, small arteries, small veins, the blood velocity, the blood pressure, and the distance from the skin surface in the epidermis, the dermis, and the hypodermis layers.
-The temperature distribution and the peak-temperature-rise in the skin layers and the buried vessels were computed.
+Jamshidi and Ghazanfarian \cite{MJamshidi2020} simulated a more realistic three-dimensional multilayered skin of a human finger with buried embedded vessels based on the DPL model in the tissue.
+They developed a novel solver over the platform of OpenFOAM codes to model the effect of capillaries, small arteries, small veins, the blood velocity, the blood pressure, and the distance from the skin surface in the epidermis, the dermis, and the hypodermis layers.
+The temperature distribution and the peak temperature rise in the skin layers and the buried vessels are computed.
 Such solvers can be helpful to conduct ab initio simulations.